 These medications could include:

 - Beta blockers.
-Beta blockers lower your blood pressure by slowing your heart rate.
-For people with Marfan syndrome, beta blockers may reduce how fast the aorta is widening.
-Examples of beta blockers include metoprolol (Lopressor, Toprol-XL, Kapspargo Sprinkle), atenolol (Tenormin) and bisoprolol.
+Beta blockers lower blood pressure by slowing the heart rate.
+These drugs may reduce how fast the aorta is widening in people with Marfan syndrome.

 - Angiotensin II receptor blockers.
-Your doctor may also prescribe these medications if beta blockers aren't enough to control your blood pressure or if you can't take beta blockers.
-These medications are often recommended for people who have Marfan syndrome even if they don't have high blood pressure.
+These medications may be used if beta blockers can't be taken or if they don't adequately control blood pressure.
+They are often recommended for people who have Loeys-Dietz syndrome even if they don't have high blood pressure.
 Examples of angiotensin II receptor blockers include losartan (Cozaar), valsartan (Diovan) and olmesartan (Benicar).

 - Statins.
-These medications can help lower your cholesterol, which can help reduce blockages in your arteries and reduce your risk of aneurysm complications.
+These medications can help lower cholesterol, which can help reduce blockages in the arteries and reduce the risk of aneurysm complications.
 Examples of statins include atorvastatin (Lipitor), lovastatin (Altoprev), simvastatin (Zocor, FloLipid) and others.

 If you smoke or chew tobacco, it's important that you quit.
-Using tobacco can worsen your aneurysm.
+Using tobacco can worsen an aneurysm and overall health.

 Surgery is generally recommended for thoracic aortic aneurysms about 1.9 to 2.4 inches (about 5 to 6 centimeters) and larger.
-If you have Marfan syndrome, another connective tissue disease, a bicuspid aortic valve or a family history of aortic dissection, your doctor may recommend surgery for smaller aneurysms due to the higher risk of aortic dissection.
+Surgery may be recommended for smaller aneurysms if you have a family history of aortic dissection or a condition linked to aortic aneurysm, such as Marfan syndrome.

-Most people with a thoracic aortic aneurysm have open-chest surgery, but in some select cases your doctor may determine you're a candidate for a less invasive repair called endovascular surgery.
+Most people with a thoracic aortic aneurysm have open-chest surgery, but sometimes a less-invasive procedure called endovascular surgery can be done.

-The type of surgery you have depends on your condition and the location of your thoracic aortic aneurysm.
+The type of surgery done depends on the specific health condition and the location of the thoracic aortic aneurysm.

 - Emergency surgery.
-Although it's possible to repair a ruptured aortic aneurysm with emergency surgery, the risk is much higher and there is a greater chance of complications.
-Because of this, doctors prefer to identify and treat thoracic aortic aneurysms before they rupture, and to follow through with lifelong monitoring and appropriate preventive surgery.
+A ruptured thoracic aortic aneurysm requires emergency open-chest surgery.
+This type of surgery is risky and has a high chance of complications.
+That's why it's important to identify and treat thoracic aortic aneurysms before they rupture with lifelong monitoring and appropriate preventive surgery.

 Lifestyle and home remedies

-If you've been diagnosed with a thoracic aortic aneurysm, your doctor will likely advise you to avoid heavy lifting and some vigorous physical activities, as these can increase blood pressure, putting additional pressure on your aneurysm.
+If you have a thoracic aortic aneurysm, your health care provider will likely tell you to avoid heavy lifting and some vigorous physical activities.
+Such activities can increase blood pressure, putting additional pressure on your aneurysm.

-If you want to participate in a particular activity, ask your doctor if it would be possible to perform an exercise stress test to see how much exercise raises your blood pressure.
+If you want to participate in a particular activity, your health care provider may recommend an exercise stress test to see how exercise affects your blood pressure.
 Moderate physical activity is generally healthy for you.